Kinto/kinto/docs/core/notifications.rst

 In other words, if every requests of a :ref:`batch requests <batch>` perform the same action on the same resource, only one event will be sent.

-The ``AfterResourceChanged`` is sent only if the transaction was comitted successfully.
+The ``AfterResourceChanged`` is sent only if the transaction was committed successfully.

 It is possible to cancel the current transaction by raising an HTTP Exception